bioinfoUQAM/siWalk/README.md

 # siWalk

-SiWalk is a machine learning-based tool that predicts conserved siRNA production in Arabidopsis.
-It identifies siRNA precursors and active siRNAs based on structural and nucleotide patterns, while improving accuracy and minimizing false positives.
+SiWalk identifies effector siRNA positions within a given precursor sequence using a Random Forest classifier trained on structural and sequence features.
+It operates on sequence alone — no expression data required.

-Copyright (c) 2024 Chao-Jung Wu, see License.
+Copyright (c) 2024 Chao-Jung Wu

 ### Citation
 Please cite the paper for your work using this tool.

-__Title__: Improving siRNA Prediction in Arabidopsis with Machine Learning
+__Title__: Localization of Phased Effector siRNAs within Precursor Sequences Using Feature-Informed Machine Learning

 __Cite__: Chao-Jung Wu, Abdoulaye Baniré Diallo